 Mortgage brokers who use Facebook Ads will also need to be able to adapt their approach to suit different types of potential clients.
 For example, a first time buyer is likely to need more guidance and hand-holding than an experienced property investor who is looking to buy the next property for their portfolio.

-Here are some tips for mortgage brokers who want to use Facebook Ads to generate mortgage leads.
+Here are some tips for mortgage brokers who want to use Facebook Ads for lead generation.

 In order to show your ads to the right people and get the best return from your advertising budget, it’s vital that you understand your target audience.